‘Out of Control’: Wuhan Health Care Worker Sheds New Light on How COVID’s Early Days Really Unfolded in China

 “I believe that the true history needs to be remembered,” the health care worker says.
 “We need to learn the lessons so that this doesn’t happen again.”

-For the full story, watch China’s COVID Secrets, a coproduction with the BBC directed and produced by Jane McMullen.
-The documentary premieres Tuesday, Feb.
-2, 2021, at 10/9c on PBS stations (check local listings).
-It will also be available to stream in FRONTLINE’s online collection of documentaries, on YouTube and in the PBS Video App.
+China’s COVID Secrets, produced by Jane McMullen, is available to stream in FRONTLINE’s online collection of documentaries, on our YouTube channel, in the PBS Video App and below.